khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 Platform teams __must__ provide the appropriate level of access to the application team to allow these solution architectures.
 I've seen this being the single thing that wastes tens/hundreds of hours of skilled peoples time

 #### Recommendation #1
 When assigning roles to the application team, ```Contributor``` is not enough to create identity-based solution architectures!
-Look to provide the team ```Contributor``` &  ```Role Based Access Control Administrator```, this role can be scoped to either the resource group or the subscription (depending on what you are vending), and can be further [limited](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-portal#step-5-(optional)-add-condition) to only assign selected roles to selected principals.
+Consider providing the team ```Contributor``` &  ```Role Based Access Control Administrator```, this role can be scoped to either the resource group, and can be further [limited](https://learn.microsoft.com/azure/role-based-access-control/role-assignments-portal#step-5-(optional)-add-condition) to only assign selected roles to selected principals.

 #### Recommendation #2
-If vending Resource Groups, ensure resource provider [registrations](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) have been done as part of the vending process, and not blocking the application teams from creating their resources.
+Ensure resource provider [registrations](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) have been done as part of the vending process, and not blocking the application teams from creating their resources.

 #### Recommendation #3
 Many applications will need users to authenticate, and the best way of doing that is with Entra ID.
 These apps need [application registrations](https://learn.microsoft.com/entra/identity-platform/quickstart-register-app) within EntraID, if your organization blocks the self-service creation of new application registrations, and/or has restrictive consent granting.
 Ensure the team know the process for requesting a new application registration.
 Also, unless you want a new Service now ticket every time the app team what to add a new callback uri, make then a owner of the app registration in the process.